North Carolina Central University

 Seed Round in 2017

-Laboratoria is a social enterprise dedicated to providing young women from low-income backgrounds with access to careers in technology.
-Since its inception in 2015, more than 800 women have graduated from its boot camps, which focus on developing both technical and life skills.
-Approximately 80% of these graduates secure positions as web developers, often tripling their income and significantly improving their quality of life.
-With operations in Peru, Mexico, Chile, and Brazil, Laboratoria aims to expand further across Latin America, positioning itself as a key source of female tech talent for the global market.
-The initiative has garnered support from over 200 companies in Latin America, the United States, and Europe, including major firms like Accenture and IBM.
-Distinguished figures such as Barack Obama and Mark Zuckerberg have acknowledged the organization's impact on preparing underprivileged youth for future job opportunities, highlighting its role in enhancing diversity within the tech sector.
+Laboratoria is a social enterprise dedicated to empowering young women from low-income backgrounds by providing them with career opportunities in the technology sector.
+Since its inception in 2015, the organization has graduated over 800 women from its boot camps, where they acquire both technical and life skills aimed at securing employment.
+Approximately 80% of graduates find work as web developers, often tripling their previous incomes and improving their overall quality of life.
+With operations in Peru, Mexico, Chile, and Brazil, Laboratoria is expanding its reach throughout Latin America, positioning itself as a key source of female tech talent.
+The organization has garnered support from over 200 companies across Latin America, the United States, and Europe, including notable global firms.
+Laboratoria has received recognition from influential figures like Barack Obama and Mark Zuckerberg for its significant impact on preparing underprivileged youth for future job markets, while also addressing the diversity needs of the tech industry.

 Czechitas breaks down stereotypes and barriers.
 The organization's mission is to inspire women, children, and young people through IT education.
 But that's not all.
 The organization strives to establish itself as the leading non-formal IT education provider in the Czech Republic.
 Because of the incredible support they received from the partners, we're able to grow quickly and become an important partner in educating women in IT.
 Hundreds of women have already switched careers or used their new technical expertise for career advancement due to them.
 Czechitas organizes workshops on topics such as programming, web development, data analysis, testing, as well as computer graphics and security, with the help of practitioners.
 A community of people in Czechia share the same enthusiasm for the IT field and gender diversity